 2. Case summary

-A 67-year-old right-handed previously independent presented to his local hospital with worsening left-sided weakness, dysarthria, and ataxia.
+A 67-year-old right-handed previously independent man presented to his local hospital with worsening left-sided weakness, dysarthria, and ataxia.
 Past medical history included hypertension and hypercholesterolemia.
 He was treated as having had a cerebellar infarct after computed tomography (CT) head imaging showed right cerebellar hypodensity.
 Three months after he was discharged, he presented with worsening bulbar weakness complicated by aspiration pneumonia, worsening dysarthria and ataxia.
 MRI brain showed cerebellar and brainstem signal abnormalities and a low level of JCV DNA was detected in the Cerebrospinal Fluid (CSF) (623 copies/ml).
 He was HIV negative and had no risk factors for immunosuppression and was transferred to the tertiary neurosciences center for further investigations.

 Clinical examination revealed marked bulbar weakness, dysphagia and non-sustained gaze-evoked nystagmus towards the right.
 There was bilateral asymmetric (right more than left) gross ataxia with dysmetria and intention tremor with brisk reflexes.

-Serial MRI brain imaging showed progressive posterior fossa T2 hyperintensity and T1 hypointensity with right sided predominance, without mass effect, restricted diffusion or contrast enhancement (Fig. 1), overall suggesting PML.
+Serial MRI brain imaging showed progressive posterior fossa T2 hyperintensity and T1 hypointensity with right-sided predominance, without mass effect, restricted diffusion or contrast enhancement (Fig. 1), overall suggesting PML.
 No inflammatory changes were seen on the MRI spine.
 Laboratory results (table 1) revealed mild lymphopenia (0.9x109/L, normal range 1-10x109/L) with a low CD4 count (263 cell/μL, normal range 300-1400 cell/μL), low CD8 cells (170 cells/μL, normal range 200-900 cells/ μL) and NK cells (59 cells/μL, normal range 90-600cells/μL).
 Previous blood analyses showed persistent lymphopenia (0.9x109/L) one year prior to the current presentation, hence transient lymphopenia due to a possible concurrent infection was unlikely.
 HIV test was negative.
 The patient received a 2-week course of steroids without response.
 An extensive work up including infective screen, body CT scan and Positron Emission Tomography scan were negative.

 CSF analysis showed no cells, normal protein, and glucose, however JCV DNA was positive on two occasions (623 copies/ml and 75.8 copies/ml) (Table 2).
 Given the low positive titres of JCV DNA in the CSF, JCV antibodies were tested and detected intrathecally.
-Incidentally, the patient was found to have raised κ and λ light chains on serum electrophoresis with a normal ratio and IgM λ monoconal paraprotein present at 3g/dL, diagnosed as monoclonal gammopathy of unknown significance.
+Incidentally, the patient was found to have raised κ and λ light chains on serum electrophoresis with a normal ratio and IgM λ monoclonal paraprotein present at 3g/dL, diagnosed as monoclonal gammopathy of unknown significance.

 Based on the above findings and the absence of any predisposing factor for immunodeficiency the patient was diagnosed with PML secondary to idiopathic CD4+ T-cell lymphopenia.
 He continued to deteriorate clinically and was bedbound and radiologically (figure 2), and was treated with 3 doses of Pembrolizumab 2mg/kg (Cortese et al., 2019).
 The first pembrolizumab dose was tolerated without any complications and led to mild improvement in his tremor and ataxia in his arms after a week.
 He continued to improve after further inpatient neurorehabilitation and 4 weeks later he received a second infusion.
 One month later, his gait improved to allow him to use a Zimmer Frame and his dysphagia resolved and was able to have oral feed.
 Repeat MRI brain showed improved in the extent of T2 hyperinstensity in the pons, right middle cerebellar peduncle and the right cerebellar hemisphere (figure 3).
 Off note, the patient developed allodynia in the right upper limb, affecting soft tissue and joints and right arm was stiff with mild oedema.
 There was no evidence of erythema or cellulitis and treated as inflammatory arthritis with steroids for two weeks followed by resolution.